istio/istio.io/_docs/tasks/traffic-management/ingress.md

 This task describes how to configure Istio to expose a service outside of the service mesh cluster.
 In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows users to specify services that should be exposed outside the cluster.
-It allows defining a backend service per virtual host and path.
+It allows one to define a backend service per virtual host and path.

 Once the Istio Ingress specification is defined, the into-the-cluster traffic is directed through the `istio-ingress` pod.
 This allows applying Istio features, for example, monitoring and route rules, on the into-the-cluster traffic.